 The Philippines have arguably been avoided by travelers in recent years due to heightening political tension and supposed violence against tourist.
 However, look closer and you’ll see that the majority of the country is safer than ever, meaning you should seize the perfect opportunity to see it at its quietest.
 The biggest advantage?
 The Philippines’ diversity means you can literally do anything.

 If you’re looking to escape to a pristine beach, you can absolutely do that.
 Palawan is perhaps the best example of the country’s stretching white sands, boasting the title of the longest white beach in the Philippines.
-And then there’s Manila, the capital that is home to one of the biggest shopping malls in the world, according to Just One Way Ticket.
+And then there’s Manila, the capital that is home to one of the biggest shopping malls in the world.
 That’s not to mention the abundance of incredible food on offer – would you be brave enough to try balut, the infamous boiled egg with an underdeveloped duck embryo inside?

 Sometimes, the most unusual destinations aren’t to be found in the quietest countries.
 India actually boasts some strange travel hotspots within its vastness – its popular safaris are just one example.
 Visit during the winter months for the best chance to witness some of India’s incredible wildlife in the flesh in one of the many national parks.